-FA3 - Number and percent of claims coded and paid for in accordance with the reimbursement methodology specified in the approved waiver.
+FA3 - Number and percent of claims paid using rates developed according to the rate methodology in Appendix I-2a.
 If a problem is identified, outreach is conducted with the provider and appropriate corrective action is conducted in a timely manner.
 Providers are expected to correct payments for inappropriate claims within 30 days.